arcmite/arc-website/getting-started.md

 www.patreon.com/x4fab
 ```

-4. Install Pure
+## 4. Install Pure

 <!-- TODO: ADD REFERENCES TO PETER'S CREATOR PROFILE FOR THIS SECTION -->

-**Pure** is a comprehensive weather and lighting framework developed by [**Peter Boese**](creator-profile.md).
-It replaces older solutions such as SOL, and is the current standard for enhanced visuals and weather control in Assetto Corsa.
+**Pure** is a comprehensive weather and lighting framework developed by **[Peter Boese](creator-profile.md)**.
+It replaces older solutions like SOL, and is the current standard for enhanced visuals and weather control in Assetto Corsa.

-Pure is distributed via Patreon:
+Pure is distributed via Boese's Patreon:

 ```txt
 https://www.patreon.com/peterboese